Sylvia Straw Mitzelfelt

 1907 - 1979

-Sylvia Straw Mitzelfelt, the oldest of five children, was born to Estelle Murphy and Walter Edmond Straw in Lake Charles, Louisiana.
+Sylvia Straw Mitzelfelt, the oldest of five children, was born to Estelle Murphy and Walter Edmond Straw in Lake Charles, Louisiana, on June 23, 1907.
 Her father graduated from Emmanuel Missionary College, now Andrews University, in 1910, three years after she was born.
 As a consequence, Sylvia's early years were spent in a number of places as her father pursued a career as a teacher, builder, academy principal, pastor, administrator, and missionary to Africa, where he was the first president of the Zambesi Union.

 In the decade following their return from Africa in 1924, the family moved several times, living in Colorado, Texas, Indiana, and Tennessee before settling in Berrien Springs, Michigan, in 1933, where her father taught in the theology department at Emmanuel Missionary College for the next 15 years.
 He was an accomplished cornet player and early in his career, when teaching or serving as principal, had always started a band program at each school.